civican/legisinfo/42-1/bills/C-78/bill_text.md

 respecting the conducting of searches for the purposes of this Part of the information banks that may be searched under Part I;

 prescribing anything that by this Part is to be or may be prescribed.

-> **Explanatory Note**:
-> Existing text of section 78:
-> *Existing Text*:
-> > The Governor in Council may make regulations prescribing anything that by this Part is to be or may be prescribed.

 ### Section 79